rayhog/aviator-jekyll-template/_api/sw_prod1.15.md

 position: 1.15
 type:
 description: >-
-  In the following query example, you get data from Technopedia that contains PDF Converter in the title of the software product title.
+  In the following query example, you get data from Technopedia that contains PDF Converter in the name of the software product name.
 content_markdown: >-
   `MATCH (n:SOFTWARE_PRODUCT) WHERE n.name = "PDF Converter" RETURN n`